Helco/TopGun/topgun-vscode/README.md

 # topgun-vscode README

+THIS IS NOT THE TEMPLATE
-This is the README for your extension "topgun-vscode".
+This is NOT the README for your extension "topgun-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features